matthewleechen/matthewleechen/README.md

 I'm a PhD student in the Department of Economics at Harvard University, and an affiliate at the Center for History and Economics.

-Interested in economic development, economic history, and labor economics.
-I have auxiliary interests in Dutch and Indonesian history.
+My current work focuses on topics in economic development and growth, economic history, and labor economics.
+I'm particularly interested in networks and the transmission of ideas across time, as well as in Dutch and Indonesian history.

 My CV is available [here](https://matthewleechen.github.io/cv/cv.pdf).